lobre/nix-home/docs/nixos-install.md

 ```
 sgdisk -n 0:0:+1GiB -t 0:ef00 -c 0:boot $DISK // EFI boot partition
-sgdisk -n 0:0:0 -t 0:bf01 -c 0:zfs $DISK // Rest of the disk for the ZFS filesystem
+sgdisk -n 0:0:-8GiB -t 0:bf01 -c 0:zfs $DISK // Main partition for the ZFS filesystem (all space except 8GiB at the end)
+sgdisk -n 0:0:0 -t 0:8200 -c 0:swap $DISK // 8GiB of swap
 ```

 You can check the output with `sgdisk --print $DISK`.